Human Design Series - The Archetypes

 Initiator* (Manifestor)

-The connection of an energy centered designated as a motor connected to the throat characterizes this archetype.
+The connection of an energy center designated as a motor connected to the throat characterizes this archetype.
 However, the sacral center remains undefined.
 Because this type doesn't have a defined sacral energy center, they may find that they can't sustain their energy like others do.
 And, because Initiators are said to be a small part of the population (approximately 9%), they may feel different than others, but not sure why.
 People with this archetype may feel like they can start many projects but the follow through is tough.
 They may not love to see these through to the end, preferring to pass them on to someone else, while they go back to idea-generation.

 So what do you do with this archetype?
 If you have this type, you may immediately notice that you’ve always operated in this way - coming up with great ideas and wanting to find someone to take that idea and run with it.
 It doesn’t mean you can’t follow-through and see a project to the end, that part may just be less fun than coming up with your ideas.
 Initiators also tend to move very fast.
 If you have this energy, you may notice that you've worked through everything before taking action because you've accessed an internal creative flow that doesn't depend on outside influences.
 Basically, you don’t need other people to come up with ideas and usually you have a way forward before you’ve even shared your thoughts.